Elbehiry/elbehiry/README.md

 ### Hi there 👋 Welcome to my page!

-- 🌱 I’m currently learning Building and using [FFMPEG](https://ffmpeg.org/) for android development.
+- 🌱 I’m currently learning Building and using [FFMPEG](https://ffmpeg.org/) for android development. also i'm playing with opengl with camerax api.
 - 🔭 I’m currently working on [CoBle](https://github.com/Elbehiry/CoBle), and maintaing [Delish](https://github.com/Elbehiry/Delish)

 <!--